Tag Archive for: Residential Roof Repair Atlanta

 Ice Dams – A primary issue during freezing weather is ice dam formation.
 These dams occur when melting snow refreezes at the roof’s edge, leading to water backups and potential leaks.

-Winter roof damage is caused from ice dams
+Winter roof damage ice dams

 Freeze-Thaw Cycles – Fluctuations between freezing and thawing can cause shingles and flashing to expand and contract.
 This repetitive cycle may result in cracks, leaks, and overall roofing material degradation.